 PRESS PERFORMANCES: Wednesday 6 & Thursday 7 September @6pm

-KASANG Corporation, 50 Market Place, Hull HU1 1RH
+KASANG Corporation, Hull City Centre

 ONE DAY, MAYBE is the latest show from site responsive theatre company dreamthinkspeak, commissioned by Hull UK City of Culture 2017.
 ONE DAY, MAYBE invites audiences to enter a kaleidoscopic dreamworld where live performance, installation and new technology combine to create a vivid vision of a world spinning thrillingly out of control.

 ONE DAY, MAYBE is inspired by the May 1980 Democratic Uprising in Gwangju, South Korea.
 Many demonstrators lost their lives during the military crackdown and the brutal interrogations that followed.
 Although little known in this country, the Uprising and the repressive aftermath were pivotal to paving the way for democratic rule and the birth of the Sixth Republic in 1987.

+ONE DAY, MAYBE centres on the UK launch of a Korean global technology company on the 30th anniversary of the Korean Sixth Republic.
+The company pioneers and develops a range of new technologies for international governments and multinational commercial organisations, including gaming experiences and interior navigation apps.

-Whilst ONE DAY, MAYBE explores the bloody aftermath of these events, it is set in the present day and looks at the modern world we all inhabit from the perspective of May 1980, imagining those who died as spirits who return to witness the results of their sacrifices.
+Whilst ONE DAY, MAYBE explores the bloody aftermath of the Gwangju Uprising, it is set in the present day and looks at the modern world we all inhabit from the perspective of May 1980, imagining those who died as spirits who return to witness the results of their sacrifices.

 What if they could step into the shoes of the young people alive today and see the same world that we see?
 What would they make of the world we live in?
 Would they see an exciting world of global economic expansion, rapid technological development and freedom of expression?

-ONE DAY, MAYBE centres on the UK launch of a Korean global technology company on the 30th anniversary of the Korean Sixth Republic.
-The company pioneers and develops a range of new technologies for international governments and multinational commercial organisations, including gaming experiences and interior navigation apps.

-For each performance, the company has thrown open its doors to the general public.
+For each performance, the company will throw open its doors to the general public.
 The audience is invited to access the public areas as well as the private offices and laboratories where they are allowed to test and participate in the technologies that are being developed.

 As the audience is drawn deeper into this labyrinthine technological world, they find themselves slipping between past, present and future, tumbling back to the aftermath of May 1980 before stumbling forward towards a bright but uncertain future.